larsll/deepracer-for-cloud/README.md

 ### Local

-*TODO*.
-The current script-set does not provide a direct way to host all files locally within the VM.
-It is possible to work around this by changing `docker\docker-compose-azure.yml` to put minio in a server and not an azure gateway mode.
+Local mode runs a minio server that hosts the data in the `/mnt/deepracer` partition.
+It is otherwise command-compatible with the Azure setup; as the data is accessible via Minio and not via native S3.

 ### Environment Variables
 The scripts assume that a file `current-run.env` is populated with the required values.